wagtail-examples/nickmoreton.co.uk/docs/local.dokku.md

 ### Install Dokku

 You could run the commands inside the machine console, logged in as root.
-That should translate to running the same commands below but moitting `orbctl run -m dokku-machine -u root bash -c`.
+That should translate to running the same commands below but omitting `orbctl run -m dokku-machine -u root bash -c`.

 ```bash
 # Make sure the latest version is used